IBM/event-automation/_tutorials/ea-guided-tutorial-5.md

 The EMEA operations team wants to provide a dedicated stream of EMEA order events for further processing.

+## Before you begin

+The instructions in this tutorial use the [Tutorial environment](./tutorial-0), which includes a selection of topics each with a live stream of events, created to allow you to explore features in IBM Event Automation.
+Following the [setup instructions](./tutorial-0#deploy-the-tutorial) to deploy the demo environment gives you a complete instance of IBM Event Automation that you can use to follow this tutorial for yourself.

+### Versions

+This tutorial uses the following versions of {{ site.data.reuse.ea_short }} capabilities.
+Screenshots may differ from the current interface if you are using a newer version.

+- Event Streams 11.4.0
+- Event Endpoint Management 11.2.2
+- Event Processing 1.1.8

 ## Instructions

 ### Step 1 : Create a flow